ferrocene/ferrocene/src/expressions.rst

 #. :dp:`fls_CutpaCFCGHQs`
-   If the type of the :t:`operand` is an :t:`integer type`, the :t:`negation expression` evaluates to the value of the operand, with its sign inverted.
+   If the type of the :t:`operand` is an :t:`integer type`, the :t:`negation expression` evaluates to the :t:`value` of the :t:`operand`, with its sign inverted.

    #. :dp:`fls_MrvYkkEr4xKy`
-      If the result of the negation does not fit within the range of the :t:`operand` type, :t:`arithmetic overflow` occurs.
+      If the result of the :t:`negation expression` does not fit within the range of the :t:`operand` type, :t:`arithmetic overflow` occurs.

 #. :dp:`fls_B2eKGWaJhFKD`
-   If the type of the :t:`operand` is a :t:`floating-point type`, the :t:`negation expression` evaluates to the value of the operand, with its sign inverted.
+   If the type of the :t:`operand` is a :t:`floating-point type`, the :t:`negation expression` evaluates to the :t:`value` of the :t:`operand`, with its sign inverted.
 No overflow is possible.

 #. :dp:`fls_uldh10k77sng`
    If the type of the :t:`operand` is neither an :t:`integer type`, nor a